simonhammes/506-software-architecture/architecture.typ

   table.header([*ID*], [*Category*], [*Description*], [*Priority [1-10]*]),
   [FR1],
   [Matchmaking],
-  [Players can create game sessions and invite other players or join existing sessions], [#highlight(fill: rgb("#EF9A9A"))[10]],
+  [Players can create game sessions and invite other players or join existing game lobbies], [#highlight(fill: rgb("#EF9A9A"))[10]],
   [FR2],
   [Matchmaking],